 Signup bonus limitations.

 You only qualify for the signup bonus if you haven’t earned a Citi signup bonus or closed a Citi credit card within the last 24 months.
 That means if you’re eyeing multiple Citi cards, you’ll want to carefully consider which signup bonus is most valuable to you.

 What are my preapproval odds?

-Citi has a prequalification page on their site that can help you determine if you’ll be preapproved for a credit card.
-While you can’t target the exact card you want, you can fill out your personal information and the type of card features most important to you.
-Citi will then take that information and show you a list of cards you’d be preapproved for.
+Citi has a prequalification page on its site that can help you determine if you’ll be preapproved for a credit card.
+While you can’t target the exact card you want, fill out your personal information and the type of card features most important to you.
+Citi takes that information and shows you a list of cards you’d be preapproved for.